 Why is growing in those areas important to you?

 When you heighten your standards for what you can have in your life, you’ll need to make some shifts.

-As a psychologist, I’ve learned that by tweaking certain variables, big changes can happen.
+As a PhD candidate in psychology, I’ve learned that by tweaking certain variables, big changes can happen.
 When you change a part, you change the whole.